 The last hundred years and more have witnessed an intense development of mathematics, and mathematical sciences in general.
 Not only have the branches of mathematics multiplied and the applications of the discipline become more and more pervasive, but the understanding of the characteristics of mathematics has also evolved.

-The Building Mutual Trust project, funded by the European Commission, offers an educational profile for translators and interpreters who work in the legal and judicial fields in Europe.
-The aim is to create a role model that may vary depending on the needs of each State, in order to reflect differences between the legal systems.
+The Building Mutual Trust project, funded by the European Commission, aims to develop a common curriculum for legal translators and interpreters in the EU.
+The model can then be adapted to suit the needs of each Member State, in order to reflect differences between legal systems.